- Feature Links

 The Beaver Island Trail is one of many projects undertaken by the City of St. Cloud to help people connect with the Mississippi River, both physically and visually.
 The Trail serves as the primary riverfront walkway along the west bank of the Mississippi.
-It is wheelchair accessible, prohibits motorized vehicles, and is designed for walking, running, bicycling, inline skating, fishing, and cross country skiing.
+It is wheelchair accessible, prohibits motorized vehicles, and is designed for:

-*The Beaver Island Trail takes its name from a cluster of twenty islands located in a four-mile stretch in the Mississippi River south of St. Cloud State University.
+- The Beaver Island Trail takes its name from a cluster of 20 islands located in a four-mile stretch in the Mississippi River south of St. Cloud State University.
 The islands were named by Zebulon Pike after seeing large beavers building dams on every island.